soniapetrini/fresh_water_shinyapp/README.md

   - *Least Concern*: species evaluated with a lower risk of extinction.
   - *Data Deficient*: no assessment because of insufficient data.

+By focusing on a species or on a geographic area, it is possible to plot information about it's rate of endangerment.
 To get an understanding of the situation in the recent decades, I have subsetted the data to only include the records from 2000 to the current day.
 Moreover, I have turned panel data into a cross-section in order to focus on the spatial dimension, by only considering the date of the last observation for each species in each area.

 --------------------